brevzin/brevzin.github.io/_posts/2021-12-03-optional-ref-ptr.md

 Does this work?
 No, it doesn't.

 First of all there's the issue that it's possible that even spelling `optional<int&>` is ill-formed (which I think it is allowed for the implementation to do).
-So the actual implementation of `workaround` would need to be more complex, but let's just ignore that part.
+So the actual implementation of `workaround<T>` would need to be more complex, but let's just ignore that part.

 The reason that this doesn't work is that `int*` actually has many significantly different semantics from `optional<int&>`, and one of those importantly different semantics is: construction.
-An `optional<int&>` is constructible from an lvalue of type `int`, but an `int*` is not -- pointers require explicit construction syntax, while references have implicit construction syntax.
+An `optional<int&>` would be constructible from an lvalue of type `int`, but an `int*` is not -- pointers require explicit construction syntax, while references have implicit construction syntax.

 In order to return an `int*` for the `vector<int>` case, I can't do `*begin(v)`, I have to do `&*begin(v)`.
 But I can't do that for the `views::iota` cause, because there dereferencing the iterator gives me a prvalue.
 There I _do_ have to do `*begin(v)`.